MarioSultan/GroupMaker/docs/4-Elements.md

 # Elements

-In **GroupMaker**, individual elements of a finite group can be represented explicitly using the `Element` class.
-While a `Group` object describes the complete algebraic structure through its Cayley table, an `Element` object represents one particular element together with the group to which it belongs.
+In **GroupsMath**, individual elements of a finite group can be represented explicitly using the `Element` class.
+While a `CayleyGroup` object describes the complete algebraic structure through its Cayley table, an `Element` object represents one particular element together with the group to which it belongs.

 The `Element` class allows group elements to be multiplied, raised to integer powers, inverted, and compared using a natural Python syntax.